Car drives into crowd on Berlin shopping street, one dead | Law-Order

 - Germany

+Five of the injured were in a life-threatening condition, a fire service spokesperson said.
 "A man is believed to have driven into a group of people.
-It is not yet known whether it was an accident or a deliberate act," police said, adding that bystanders had detained him at the scene before handing him over to authorities.
-"We are currently on the scene with about 130 emergency personnel," the police added.
-"The vehicle, a small car, was secured on site."
+It is not yet known whether it was an accident or a deliberate act," police said.

 John Barrowman, an actor who was at the scene, told Sky News in the UK: "I saw a woman being put into an ambulance ... it looked like they were resuscitating somebody."
 The site, on a shopping street near a McDonald's restaurant, was cordoned off.
 Bystanders looked up at a helicopter circling above.